-- We walk at all times.

-- We leave our space clean when dismissed.

-- We respect the gift of food.

-- We show respect for lunchroom supervisors, cooks, and other adults.

-- We use appropriate voice levels in the lunchroom.

-- We use good manners like please and thank you

-- We wait our turn and wait to be dismissed
+- We walk at all times. - We leave our space clean when dismissed. - We respect the gift of food. - We show respect for lunchroom supervisors, cooks, and other adults. - We use appropriate voice levels in the lunchroom. - We use good manners like please and thank you. - We raise our hand if we need something or have a question. - We wait our turn and wait to be dismissed.